 - Potassium sorbate (preservative), citric acid

 There’s a lot more than meets the eye, huh?
-There are few concerning ingredients in these components of a pup cup for cats.
+There are a few concerning ingredients in a pup cup for cats.
 Let’s break it down.

 Are Puppuccinos Healthy for Cats?

 The unfamiliar words in these ingredients may have you second-guessing whether a pup cup is okay for your cat.
-Eyes draw to chemical-sounding names such as carrageenan and potassium sorbate.
-Still, these compounds are safe and approved ingredients in cat foods.
+However, chemical-sounding names such as carrageenan and potassium sorbate are safe and approved ingredients in cat foods.

 Dairy products contain lactose at varying levels.
-For cats, this lactose is important as kittens as it aids healthy growth and development.
-But as cats reach adulthood, the amount of lactase present in their bodies reduces, and they lose the ability to efficiently break down lactose.
+For kittens, lactose is important since it aids healthy growth and development.
+But as cats reach adulthood, the amount of lactase in their bodies reduces, and they lose the ability to break down lactose efficiently.